-3.2.1 120 cm space to allow access by people using crutches 3.2.2.2.
-120 cm min. unobstructed width for an escape route 3.3.5 76 cm min. width of accessible sections of counters
+- 3.2.1 120 cm space to allow access by people using crutches - 3.2.2.2 120 cm min. unobstructed width for an escape route - 3.3.5 76 cm min. width of accessible sections of counters

 Providing accommodations that allow all learners, facilitators and visitors to function normally without a feeling of being different or "special" should be the focus of design in relation to adequate basic distances for spaces.
 In the wake of the current Covid-19 pandemic, spacious accommodations are becoming non-negotiable.
+Figure 8b shows the basic requirements for group 2.

-3.2.5.
-90 - 110 cm required width between handrails 3.3.6 120 cm min. distance to facilities without knee space 140 cm min. distance to facilities with knee space
+- 3.2.5 90 110 cm required width between handrails - 3.2.2.2 120 cm min. distance to facilities without knee space - 3.3.5 140 cm min. distance to facilities with knee space